patdie421/pct-connectors-rebuild/README.md

 (photo)

 This cable is to use to output video signal directly to a CGA compatible monitor (TTL monitor).
-Apple II and PCT card can't share the same connection for video.
+Apple II and PCT card can't share easily the same connection for this kind of video.

 One side is a DB9 Male connector.
 Other one a "10 pins male IDC connector".